mspraggs/mattspraggs.co.uk/content/hack-the-box-you-know-0xdiablos.md

 `trivial_example`, namely the `result` flag.
 This would allow us to manipulate the value of `result` in a way other than how the function author intended.

-Taking this further, the way that memory is laid out in x86 processor means that a function's return address sits after all the variables that are local to a function.
+Taking this further, the way that memory is laid out in an x86 processor means that a function's return address sits after all the variables that are local to that function.
 The return address is the memory address of the next instruction that the CPU should execute after the function returns.
 Returning to the diagram above, memory for a particular function is laid out like this:

 {! content/images/hack-the-box-you-know-0xdiablos/advanced-stack.svg !}